HackYourFuture-CPH/program/courses/foundation/intro-to-javascript/week1/session-plan.md

 3. Now write a formula to calculate the total price of your pizza order, and save it in a variable called totalPrice (if the pizza is family size the prize of the pizza is doubled.

-4. Modify the log statement for the pizza man so it includes whether or not the pizza is family size, and now show the total price of the order
+4. Modify the log statement for the chef so it includes whether or not the pizza is family size, and now show the total price of the order
    `New pizza order: <amount of pizzas> <family or not?> <name of pizza>.
 Total cost for the order is:  <total price>`

 5. Try to change the price of the pizza and if the pizza should be family size, and then check if the total price is calculated correctly.